 - Conduct administration activities of the School

-- Ensure students’ educational, social and medical well being are protected
+- Ensure students’ educational, social and medical wellbeing are protected

 - Seek donations and market the School

-If the School requests personal information about a student or parent but the information requested is not provided, the School may be unable to enrol or continue to provide schooling to the student.
+In some cases, where the School requests personal information about a student or parent but the information requested is not provided, the School may be unable to enrol or continue to provide schooling to the student.

 Potential Employees, Employees and Independent Contractors